Scaling limit and density conjecture for activated random walk on the complete graph: Introduction

-By \thref{prop:stop}, we can understand $S_n$ in terms of when $Y_n(t)$ hits the randomly, but predictably decreasing boundary $B_n(t)$.
-Since $Y_n(t)\sim \text{Binomial}(n,p)$ is stationary, the boundary will be hit when $B_n(t)$ is slightly above $pn$ and $Y_n(t)$ has an upward fluctuation.
+By \thref{prop:stop}, we can understand $S_n$ in terms of when $Y(t)$ hits the randomly, but predictably decreasing boundary $B(t)$.
+Since $Y(t)\sim \text{Binomial}(n,p)$ is stationary, the boundary will be hit when $B(t)$ is slightly above $pn$ and $Y(t)$ has an upward fluctuation.
 This is why we observe extremal-type Gumbel scaling.
 The proofs of Theorems~\ref{thm:iff}--\ref{thm:gumby} make this idea rigorous via progressively sharper interpretations of ``slightly above $pn$'' and ``upward fluctuation.''
 The proof of \thref{thm:density} also uses this idea, but in the fixed-energy setting the boundary does not move and the binomial update process starts out of equilibrium.

 The proof of \thref{thm:iff} goes by a union bound that uses tail estimates on the binomial distribution.
-The proof of \thref{thm:1.2} refines into three stages and uses estimates on the running maximum of $Y_n(t)$ in \thref{lem:max-tail}.
-To prove \thref{thm:gumby} it is more convenient to work in continuous time.
+The proof of \thref{thm:1.2} refines into three stages and uses estimates on the running maximum of $Y(t)$ from \thref{lem:max-tail}.
+To prove \eqref{eq:in-distr} of \thref{thm:gumby} it is more convenient to work in continuous time.
 Our approach follows Aldous' Poisson clumping heuristic \cite{aldous2013probability}.
-To make it rigorous we use running maximum and exceedance time estimates for $Y_n(t)$ and a method in the spirit of the Chen-Stein method for Poisson approximation \cite{arratia1990poisson}.
-The authors of \cite[Section 7]{jarai2024critical} referred to the Ornstein-Uhlenbeck process to heuristically explain the leading constant $\sigma$ in \eqref{eq:1.2}.
-Though we do not use the connection directly, our calculations are also partly guided by the Ornstein-Uhlenbeck process, which is a scaling limit of $Y_n(t)$ \cite{karlin1965ehrenfest}.
+To make it rigorous we use running maximum and exceedance time estimates for $Y(t)$ and a method in the spirit of the Chen-Stein method for Poisson approximation \cite{arratia1990poisson}.
+A small technical refinement to the proof of \eqref{eq:in-distr} is used to prove \eqref{eq:var}.
+The authors of \cite[Section 7]{jarai2024critical} referred to the Ornstein-Uhlenbeck process to heuristically explain the appearance of $\sigma$ in $\alpha_n$.
+Though we do not use the connection directly, our calculations are also partly guided by the Ornstein-Uhlenbeck process, which is a scaling limit of $Y(t)$ \cite{karlin1965ehrenfest}.
 See Section~\ref{sec:setup} for more discussion.